khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 - **Example:** User cohorts show how active users are in the last 12 months.
 [Learn more.](#)

 If no room is available for text, then use an icon.
+The "?" icon should be used to direct users to the docs, while the "i" is reserved for presenting details through a tooltip or popover that are not directly exposed in the UI.

 | Do | Don't |
 | - | - |